notque/netflow-api/docs/users/netflow-api-v1-reference.md

-# Hermes v1 API Reference
+# netflow-api v1 API Reference

 The URLs indicated in the headers of each section are relative to the endpoint URL advertised in the Keystone catalog under the service type resources.